RichelleJi/nft-marketplace/README.md

 ## About
-a light client for an NFT marketplace that allows users to list their NFT in a Marketplace.
+a light client for an NFT marketplace that allows users to list their NFT in a Marketplace and discover NFT listed.